One of the best ways to turn our dog or puppy into a model citizen is to play fun games with him.

 Dog Play 1 – Flirt Pole

-A flirt pole is a simple pole/handle that is attached to a rope, and a toy at the end.
-We may create our own flirt pole, or simply buy one (just do a Google search to find places that sell them).
+A flirt pole is a simple pole/handle that is attached to a rope, with a toy at the end.
+We may create our own flirt pole, or simply buy one.

-However, note that flirt poles are also used to train fighting dogs, because it increases their prey drive and coordination.
-Therefore it is important to have strict rules while playing this game.
+Note though, that flirt poles are also used to train fighting dogs, because it increases their prey drive and coordination.
+Therefore it is important to have strict rules during play.

 - Do not let the dog jump at us.